About

 Biography

-E. Patrick Johnson is Dean of the School of Communication and Annenberg University Professor of Performance Studies and African American Studies at Northwestern University.
-He is a 2020 inductee into the American Academy of Arts and Sciences.
+E. Patrick Johnson is Dean of the School of Communication and Annenberg University Professor at Northwestern University, where he leads one of the world’s top-ranked schools for communication arts and sciences.

 Awards